TheCOOLMAND/coolmand/README.md

 i am very friendly. you can say hi but i might not respond if i have the in menu icon above my name

 C+H always 👋

+also the img is outdated my skinnhas been upgraded as of now